LauJohansson/DeepLearning_NLP_Friends/README.md

 The exercises are written in Python programming language and formatted into Jupyter Notebooks.

-This repository borrows heavily from previous works, in particular:
+This repository is heavily inspired by previous works, in particular:

 * [nlp-tutorial](https://github.com/graykode/nlp-tutorial/tree/master/3-3.Bi-LSTM).
 Written by Tae-Hwan Jung